webiny/docs.webiny.com/docs/cms-guides/get-started-webiny-administration.md

 The **Content** section is where you are managing your content, in terms of your pages, as well as page categories.

-The **Security** section is where you can see a list of all the users and their permissions to the particula website.
+The **Security** section is where you can see a list of all the users and their permissions to the particular website.
 This is the place where you can create additional users and give them access.

 > **Tip**: Once you're done with the "Get Started" section of this guide, we encourage you to explore the other sections in the left menu.
 They do a deeper dive into the specific sections or Webiny administration.
-There are many features that you will find benefitial and will have a positive impact on your experience in building your website.
+There are many features that you will find beneficial and will have a positive impact on your experience in building your website.

 ## Search bar